Benefits of Individual Membership

 ● Access to a vast network of colleagues with similar professional interests to yours through participation in SSC committees, as well as in the activities of Sections or Regional Associations;

-● Free electronic access to The Canadian Journal of Statistics, presenting leading research papers in statistics and probability, with a paper copy available at an extra cost;
+● Free electronic access to The Canadian Journal of Statistics, presenting leading research papers in statistics and probability;

 ● Access to mailing lists that provide information about job announcements, SSC activities, and other relevant topics;

 ● Access to professional accreditation status, A.Stat. or P.Stat.; application for this status is separate, but SSC membership is compulsory; with this status comes access to Accreditation Services such as mentorship, webinars, book clubs, etc.

 ● Discounted rates for people who have paid their SSC membership dues for the current year by the time of the registration for our Annual Meetings, the Joint Statistical Meetings, and the ASA Conference on Statistical Practice;